Thiaoouba-noaccount/ExchangeHub/TAO Token Introduction.md

 The name 'TAO'  derives from a story about aliens.
 It is a management token in the "Non Account Crypto Trading System (see [white paper](https://github.com/Thiaoouba-noaccount/ExchangeHub/blob/master/doc/non%20account%20Crypto%20trading%20system.md))" and "Decentralized Alipay and Paypal (see [white paper](https://github.com/Thiaoouba-noaccount/DecentralizedPaypal/blob/master/doc/Decentralized%20Alipay.md))".
-It started in the past few years.
-We initiated a hackathon project that integrated cryptocurrency exchanges.
-We originally wanted to attract some like-minded friends to discuss the blockchain technology.
+The idea started in the past few years when we initiated a hackathon project that integrated cryptocurrency exchanges.
+We originally wanted to attract some like-minded friends to join the blockchain technology.
 But people like gambling more than technology.
 Many of them asked me which exchange they can sign up with and how to open an account.
-Some of them have already traded in the cryptocurrency exchanges, but they still feel embarrassed by the low traffic of many exchanges.
-This kind of demand has caused me to think that if there is a system that can provide cryptocurrency trading, while people do not need to go to any centralized exchange for cumbersome KYC certification, and repeatedly upload their various private information, ID cards, Medicare cards, and mobile phone numbers, passports, etc.  You only need a  wallet to do all the transactions.
-With our in-depth research on how to implement this system, we found that there is an increasing demand for a decentralized arbitration system.
+Some of them have already traded in the cryptocurrency exchanges, but they still feel annoyed by the low traffic of many exchanges.
+This demand has caused us to think that if there is a system that can provide cryptocurrency trading, while people do not need to go to any centralized exchange for cumbersome KYC certification, and repeatedly upload their various private information, ID cards, Medicare cards, and mobile phone numbers, passports, etc.  You only need a  wallet to do all the transactions.
+With our in-depth research on how to implement this system, we found that there is an increasing requirement for a decentralized arbitration system.

 For the blockchain system, its soul is the support of the community.
 We have introduced TAO, a management token, as an economic stimulus and reward for participating contributors.
 This management token rewards those who contribute to "Non Account Crypto Trading System" and "Decentralized Alipay and Paypal".

 ## TAO Token Contract and Crowdfunding

 The TAO token contract fully complies with Ethereum's ERC20 token specification.
-It defines the token name as "Thiaoouba", the token code "TAO", and the decimal point is 18.
+It defines the token name as "Thiaoouba", the token code "TAO", and the decimal is 18.